- Behavioral & Social Sciences

 - As a complement to classroom instruction and research, many courses have field components.
 In addition, students are encouraged to participate in faculty-directed research on specific problems.
 The Environmental Studies Internship Program offers a variety of opportunities for internship placements.
 Students completed over 470 internships in 2021-22.

 The Center for Agroecology & Sustainable Food Systems (CASFS) is a research, education, and public service program at UC Santa Cruz.

 The Kenneth S. Norris Center for Natural History supports natural history education and research opportunities for students, faculty, staff, and the greater Santa Cruz community.

 The Center for Integrated Spatial Research (CISR) is the central facility for spatially focused research and training at UC Santa Cruz.

 First-Year (Freshman) Requirements

-Though it is recommended for high school students planning to major in Environmental Studies to obtain a background in English, writing skills, and social sciences, there are no courses required for UC admission in environmental studies.
+Though it is recommended for high school students planning to major in Environmental Studies to obtain a background in English, biology, chemistry, social sciences, and quantitative and writing skills, there are no courses required for UC admission in environmental studies.
 AP scores for calculus may apply to the prerequisites.